piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

 These include

-  A. The ad-hoc instance at jenkins.cd.test.fabric8.io
+1. (A) The ad-hoc instance at jenkins.cd.test.fabric8.io
-  B. The slave nodes it brings up
+1. (B) The slave nodes it brings up
-  C. Tenant images
+1. (C) Tenant images

 ## Metrics that we _really_ care about